 Early English mitre planes were expensive.

-Christopher Gabriel (b.1746 in Cornwall) started making planes in London by 1770, and he continued making them until his death in 1809.
-His sons continued making planes as late as 1822.
+Christopher Gabriel started making planes in London before 1770.
+Not long after setting up his business, Gabriel expanded by offering a full line of tools and additional products.
+After his retirement in the late 1790s, Christopher passed away on 23 August, 1809.
+Thomas and Christopher Jr., his sons, continued making planes as late as 1822.
 During the 1790s, after Christopher’s sons took over, the firm diversified into making beds and chairs, as well as parts for pianos.
-A few years later, the family continued as a large wood supplier in London, and they remained in business until well into the 20th century.
+As early as 1811, the family became a large wood supplier in London, and they remained in business until well into the 20th century.

 “Gabriel & Sons, Pianoforte makers, chair and looking glass manufacturers.” -Holden’s London Directory, 1799 .